Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 Clean, professional, works for any industry.
 This is the safe choice when you're not sure what tone to strike.

-New chapter: I've joined [Company] as [Title].
+I've joined [Company] as [Title].

 I'll be working on [brief description of responsibilities, one sentence].
 It's a space I've wanted to move into for a while, and I'm glad the timing worked out.